tamada/sibling/docs/content/_index.md

 ## :speaking_head: Description

-When the directory has too may sub directories, we are tiresome to traverse whole of them.
+When a directory has too may sub directories, we are tiresome to traverse whole of sub directories.
-Because, we lose where we are.
+Because, sometimes we lose where we are.
-Ideally, we move directory by specifying the next, not directory name.
+Ideally, we move directory by specifying ‘next’ or ‘previous,' not directory name.

 The command like following makes us tired :-1:.